medusa-project/ideals/README.md

 OmniAuth and its providers are configured in `config/initializers/omniauth.rb`.
-Providers can be configured globally when they work the same across all institutions (local identity), or work with only one institution (Shibboleth).
-But the SAML provider in particular needs to be customized per-institution, so that each institution can work with its own identity provider (IdP).
+Providers can be configured globally when they work the same across all institutions (local identity), but the SAML provider in particular needs to be customized per-institution.

 Users who have associated local credentials can also log in via some other provider, if configured, but not vice versa.